 COLCOA REVIEW: “Olga” is an impeccable, realistic, and captivating dramatization of a Ukrainian gymnast who struggles to achieve her dreams in and outside her country.

 The Swiss/French co-production is a fascinating and honest portrait of the world of gymnastics and what athletes must do to participate in international competitions.
-Young female athletes go under an intense "military" training conjoined with a tumultuous external political environment affecting their mental health and well-being.
+Young female athletes undergo intense “military” training conjoined with a tumultuous external political environment affecting their mental health and well-being.

 Olga, a 15-year-old Ukrainian gymnast an exile in Switzerland, works tirelessly to secure a place at the country’s National Sports Center and compete at the European championships.

-The story progresses from her exhaustive physical training to the external political conflict afflicting her homeland and touching Olga's psychological stability.
+The story progresses from her specific physical training to the external political conflict afflicting her homeland and touching Olga’s psychological stability.

 Her mom is a notorious journalist who works uncovering the corruption cases and the refusal of President Yanukovych to sign the free trade agreement with the European Union.
 During Ukraine’s Euromaidan of 2013, Olga’s mother became a victim of political persecution, repression, and brutality.

 Witnessing the riots in Switzerland, Olga suffers anxiety and excessive psychological damage that affects her performance.
 Far from her Ukrainian teammates, she still can connect with them through a smartphone, where she catches a glimpse of what is happening with her mom from the palm of her hand.

 The film simultaneously displays the girl’s experience of the political crisis of her native land, her adolescent crisis, and the immigrant challenges of her social world.